 Primary human CD4 T-lymphocytes were isolated from blood by negative selection (Dynal isolation kit, Invitrogen).
 Primary T-lymphocytes were rested overnight in RPMI 1640 media (PAA) supplemented with 10% FBS (Gibco).
 Purity of isolated cells was assessed by analysing CD3 and CD4 surface expression using flow cytometry (data not shown).
 For metabolic labelling, cells were starved of methionine, arginine and lysine for 1 hour at 37 °C in RPMI SILAC media (Dundee Cell Products) supplemented with 10 % dialysed FBS at a cell density of 2×106/ml.
 After centrifugation, cells were equally divided into two sets.
 One set of cells was resuspended in fresh RPMI SILAC media containing 1.14 mM ‘medium’ arginine (13C6-L-arginine) and 0.219 mM ‘medium’ lysine (2H4-L-lysine) while the other set of cells was placed in 1.14 mM ‘heavy’ arginine (13C6,15N4-L-arginine) and 0.219 mM ‘heavy’ lysine (13C6,15N2-L-lysine) (CK Gas Products Ltd).
 In order to minimise arginine to proline conversion, RPMI SILAC media was supplemented with 1.7 mM L-proline.
 L-azidohomoalanine (AHA) was added to each set of cells to a final concentration of 1 mM.
+For details on the synthesis of AHA refer to Supplementary Information.
 Cells in the heavy medium were stimulated by adding PMA at 62.5 ng/ml (100 nM) and Ionomycin at 1 µg/ml (1.4 µM).
 Efficient stimulation was verified by CD69-surface staining and flow cytometry (data not shown).
 Cells were incubated for 2 and 4 hours at 37 °C before being harvested by centrifugation.

 Protein extraction, reduction and alkylation